cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

         }
     }
 }
 ```

 ### Substitution strings

-The following substitution strings may be used to reference properties that may vary between test environments
+The following substitution strings may be used to reference properties that might be specific to the test environment

 - `{az}` will be replaced with the name of an availability zone in the environment.
 - `{disk_type}` will be replaced with the name of a disk type in the environment.